openwdl/wdl/versions/draft-3/SPEC.md

 No trailing newline characters should be included

-An implementation of the `read_string()` function must read at least 128k of data from the file but may read more.
-Users attempting to read more than this run into portability issues across implementations.
+If the entire contents of the file can not be read for any reason, the calling task or workflow will be considered to have failed.

 ## Float read_float(String|File)